 We give your hold/reserve information only to you.
 Specific details on your hold items will not be given to your answering machine, roommate, or anyone else.
 You may call your branch library or check My Account to get the title, if you miss our call.
 Please provide your library card number when requesting account assistance by phone.

 Someone else may pay your fees, but specific information will not be given to them.
-If someone returns or renews an overdue item for you, he or she may pay the fee, but your account history will not be disclosed.

 Children's records are equally protected.
 We ask parents to use their child's library card when checking out, renewing or paying fees on items for their child.